albertosanchez14/RateMyCourse/README.md

-# RateMyCourse
+# CourseWise

-RateMyCourse is a web application that allows students to discover, review, and rate university courses based on real student experiences.
+CourseWise is a web application that allows students to discover, review, and rate university courses based on real student experiences.

 ## Features